How do I get started?

 For today, tomorrow and spot payments we advise that you send funds to us as soon as you have confirmed your payment.

 Forward payments will require an immediate deposit (the size of which varies depending on the length of the forward) followed by the remaining balance, which must be paid prior to the settlement date.

 You must send in funds by the settlement date in order for the payment to reach your recipient by the quoted time.
 If funds are not received from you by the settlement date, then the payment to your recipient will be delayed, and you may be charged a fee for delayed payment.

 What details do I need to use to send my funds for settlement?

-Your funds should be transferred to our payment provider in good time on the settlement date.
 All of the details required to make the transfer are set out on the payment confirmation that is displayed on screen and once you have confirmed your payment.
 You will be able to print this out.
 We also send you an email containing this information immediately after you confirm your payment.

 In addition to using the correct Sort/Account, IBAN/SWIFT codes, please remember to quote the Payment Reference number that we give you as the 'Reference' to your payment.